vitorholiveira/monkey-expense-tracker/README.md

 2.  **Set Your Income**: Create a file named `.env` in the project's root directory.
 In this file, add `INCOME=<your_income>` to the first line, replacing `<your_income>` with an integer or float.

 3.  **View Instructions**: To see the complete instructions on how the script works and all its available options, run the `uv run main.py -h` command.

+## Data Visualization

+I've also developed a dashboard using Dash to visualize my monthly and custom time range expenses.
+To run it, just use the command: uv run app.py.